resqiar/Task-Manager-API/README.md

 # API Routes
 Routes has two relationship collections that provide **User** routes and **Task** routes.
-**Remember to include user's token in request header, otherwise it would be unaouthorized request. required authorization route marked as (*)**
+**Remember to include user's token in request header, otherwise it would be unauthorized request. required authorization route marked as (*)**

 #### Create User
 ```